 This is embarrassing…

-I wrote it off as another placebo-fueled mood bracelet.
-Then I listened to an interview with one of the co-founders who explained their works via well-studied touch therapy mechanisms.
+I wrote it off as another placebo-fueled bracelet.
+Then I listened to an interview with one of the co-founders who explained that it works via well-studied touch therapy mechanisms.
 One of which is a particular modality that I know well (and use).

 Why buy an expensive device if I can just use that same therapeutic technique myself?

-I’ve now used it for thousands of minutes across several weeks.
+I’ve now used the Apollo for thousands of minutes across several years.
 The Apollo Neuro has followed me everywhere: